How to Nurture an Intrapreneurial Mindset

 Innovation means dealing with uncertainties, taking risks, and accepting failure.
 Hence, organizations must learn to embrace failure as a learning opportunity and to encourage outside-the-box experimentation.

-By creating an environment where failure is accepted and even celebrated, intrapreneurs are more likely to push boundaries, think creatively, and drive meaningful change within the organization.
+By creating an environment where failure is accepted and even celebrated, intrapreneurs are more likely to push boundaries, think creatively, and drive meaningful and tangible change within the organization.

 4. Recognize Achievements